FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/t_st_stream_edge_backend.md

 To configure streaming communications between the Edge and Back End server, take the following steps:

 1. Exchange the Internal CA certificates of the Edge(s) and the Back End(s).
 To exchange CA certificates of a Back End and Edge, the CA certificate of the Back End should be exported and imported on the Edge and the CA certificate of the Edge should be exported and imported on the Back End.
-For additional information, refer to <a href="../c_st_certificates/t_st_trustedcas" class="MCXref xref">Manage trusted CAs</a>.
+For additional information, refer to [Manage trusted CAs](../c_st_certificates/t_st_trustedcas).
     1. On the Back End, select **Setup > Certificates**.

     2. Click the **Trusted CAs** tab.